Visit the institution website for COVID‑19 updates

 Months of entry

-- This programme has a distinct focus on the theoretical, experimental design-based, analytical and technical approaches underpinning modern animal behaviour research.
+The MSc in Animal Behaviour is a one-year taught programme run by the School of Biology.
+This programme has a distinct focus on the theoretical, experimental design-based, analytical and technical approaches underpinning modern animal behaviour research.

 - Student-led seminars and workshops are designed to support learning, enhance confidence and promote employability.